 Considering pursuing graduate study in design research?
 Passionate about storytelling in multiple media?
 Interested in the contexts and consequences of design?

-You’ll want to join us on Tuesday, October 21 for insights and information about the new SVA MA in Design Research.
-The Open House features thoughtful presentations by faculty, students, and alumni about the ways they use critical research techniques in their work, and about the value of research in design practice, curation, education, and publishing.
+You’ll want to join us on Tuesday, October 21 for and evening of insights and information about the new one-year SVA MA in Design Research.
+Program faculty, students, and alumni will talk about the ways they use critical research techniques in their work, and about the value of research in design practice, curation, education, and publishing.

 “Both Rosenbaum’s affable, burly, tattooed persona and his sensual, maximalist vocabulary speak to a broad spectrum of Brazilians—from ladies who lunch and shop on Óscar Freire, São Paulo’s most expensive street, to the masses who watch him on TV.
 In eclectic, vibrant mash-ups of color, texture and materials, he takes the glamour of fashion to the masses and brings the inventiveness and complexity of Brazilian popular culture to the elite.
 Lowbrow regional folk art and craft elements are thrown together with highbrow design references in such disparate things as a six-reais vinyl table-cloth, a Vogue magazine editorial, or celebrity chef Alex Attala’s Dalva e Dito restaurant.”